Skip to main content

 In Airflow, you can configure when and how your DAG runs by setting parameters in the DAG object.
 DAG-level parameters affect how the entire DAG behaves, as opposed to task-level parameters which only affect a single task.

-The DAGs in the previous section have the following basic parameters defined.
-It's best practice to always define these parameters for any DAGs you create:
+The DAGs in the previous section have the following basic parameters defined:

 • dag_id: The name of the DAG.
 This must be unique for each DAG in the Airflow environment.
 When using the @dag decorator and not providing the dag_id parameter name, the function name is used as the dag_id.